Soft and Fluffy One Hour Dinner Rolls

 - 1 ¼ teaspoon salt

-- 1 large egg, room temperature
+- 1 large egg, slightly beaten/room temp

-- In the bowl of an electric mixer, fitted with the dough-hook attachment, add 4 cups of flour, potato flakes, yeast, sugar, and salt.
-Start the mixture on the stir setting, stream in the warm milk mixture and the egg, when combined, increase the speed of the mixer to medium-low and allow the mixer to run for 4-5 minutes.
-While the mixer is running, if the dough is sticking to the sides of the bowl, add ¼ cup of flour at a time until the dough begins to pull away from the sides and forms a ball.
+- KICK IT UP: When combined, increase the speed of the mixer to medium-low and allow the mixer to run for 4-5 minutes.
+Once 2 minutes have elapsed, if the dough is sticking to the sides of the bowl, add ¼ cup of flour at a time until the dough begins to pull away from the sides and forms a ball.

-- Remove the dough from hook, cover the bowl with plastic wrap and allow the dough to rest for 10 minutes.
+- REST: Remove the dough from hook, cover the bowl with plastic wrap and allow the dough to rest for 10 minutes.
 While the dough is resting, position a rack in the center of the oven and preheat the oven to 180ºF.
-Spray a 9×13 baking dish with cooking spray, set aside.
+Spray a 9x13 baking dish with cooking spray, set aside.

-- Turn the dough out onto a lightly floured work surface.
-With a floured rolling pin, roll the dough out into 12 equal pieces.
+- ROLLS: Turn the dough out onto a lightly floured work surface.
+Using a bench scraper, divide the dough out into 12 equal pieces.
 Fold the seams in and roll into a smooth ball.
 Place in the prepared baking dish.
 Repeat with all the dough balls.
 Using a pastry brush, brush water on the tops of the rolls so they don't dry out in the oven.

 - BAKE: the dinner rolls for 18-22 minutes or until the tops are nice and golden.
 If the rolls begin to brown early, just place a piece of foil loosely on the surface.
 Brush rolls with melted butter when done.

 - Butter: If you don't have salted butter, you can use unsalted butter and just add another ⅛ teaspoon of salt.

 - Yeast: You can also use active dry yeast for this recipe, see the post for detailed instructions.